mashanz/portfolio/README.md

 ## Multi Camera CCTV video Processing With Parallel Computing
 > [Go to Repo](https://github.com/mashanz/multi-cam-template)

+This is prototype for multi video processing CCTV.
+It use multi camera in different area at the same time to record multiple event and collect data and processing it.
+It implementation of Computer Vision Mixed with Parallel Computing with multi camera.
+In this repo, the code for calculating car in the parking area using multiple CCTV.

 ```
 Languages               : Python, SQL
 Technologies/Frameworks : XAMPP, OpenCV, Camera, TCP/IP, Flask